Back to what we treat

 Talking about anxiety can help reduce the symptoms of anxiety disorders.
 Psychotherapy helps explore experiences, feelings and memories that relate to anxious periods of life.

-Anxiety and anxiety symptoms respond well to medication where a doctor feels a patient would benefit from it.
+Anxiety and anxiety symptoms respond well to medication where a doctor feels a person would benefit from it.

 Sophie Hinch talks to Emma Gannon about her experience of living with anxiety, and her success as an influencer.